Andrew Wight

+Biography

 Wight grew up on the family farm "Tarqua" near Harrow in western-Victoria, and attended Hamilton College as a boarder between 1972 and 1977.
 It was here that he developed a taste for caving, exploring the nearby Byaduk Caves network of lava caves, under the direction of his Chemistry teacher, accompanied by a few other close school friends.
 In 1988, he eventually went on to attempt a record cave dive in Pannikin Plains Cave on the Nullarbor Plain, where flash floods turned the expedition into a life-or-death adventure.
 This was captured on film by his support team, and eventually published as Nullarbor Dreaming.
 This short film launched his career as an international film-maker and culminated in him becoming James Cameron's right-hand man on many 3D and other film projects.
 Sanctum was inspired by his Nullarbor experience.

+Death

-On 4 February 2012, Wight was killed in a helicopter crash at Jaspers Brush near the town of Berry, New South Wales.
+On 4 February 2012, Wight was killed in a helicopter crash at Jaspers Brush near the town of Berry, New South Wales, while working on filming National Geographic’s television documentary titled DeepSea Challenge.

 The crash also claimed the life of American filmmaker Mike deGruy.
+Wight was piloting the helicopter when his pilot-side door opened.
+A report noted that when Wight leaned out to close it he likely removed his hand from the cyclic control causing the nose of the craft to pitch toward the sky and the tail to hit the ground where the helicopter burst into flames.

+James Cameron, who by this point had become close friends with Wight, said, "They died doing exactly what they loved most, heading out to sea on a new and personally challenging expedition".